mandai-x/cmmd-pytorch/README.md

 This is the same as the original codebase, so, that confirms the implementation correctness 🤗

 > [!TIP]
 > GPU execution is supported when a GPU is available.
+On Mac with Apple Silicon, MPS acceleration will be used automatically.

 ## Results